mapbox/protozero/README.md

 Call `ctest` to run the tests.

-The reader tests are always build, the writer tests are only build if the Google Protobuf library is found when running CMake.
+The unit and reader tests are always build, the writer tests are only build if the Google Protobuf library is found when running CMake.

 See `test/README.md` for more details about the test.